jiangmy97/jiangmy97.github.io/README.md

 [ResearchGate](https://www.researchgate.net/profile/Mingyuan-Jiang-3) |
 [Google page](https://sites.google.com/view/jiangmy)

-**JIANG Mingyuan** received the B.Eng. degree in electrical engineering and automation from Shanghai Maritime University (SMU), Shanghai, China, in 2020, and the M.Sc. degree in electrical engineering from The Hong Kong Polytechnic University (HK PolyU), Hong Kong, China, in 2021, where he is currently pursuing the Ph.D. degree in electrical engineering.
-His main research interests include design, optimization, and control of electric machine.
+**JIANG Mingyuan** holds the B.Eng. degree in electrical engineering and automation from Shanghai Maritime University (SMU), Shanghai, China, conferred in 2020.
+Subsequently, he obtained the M.Sc. and Ph.D. degrees in electrical engineering from The Hong Kong Polytechnic University (HK PolyU), Hong Kong, China, in 2021 and 2024, respectively.
+His primary research focuses on the design, optimization, and control of electric machines.

 ## Contact